 These lasers can burn skin and cause permanent scarring. some types of material will burn.
 Laser protective eyewear is essential.

 Infrared lasers, used commonly in industrial settings, pose invisible risks to the user.
 The eyes cannot detect infrared, so they must always be protected from exposure.

-Certified Laser Safety Officers (CLSO) ensure that compliance with all standards are being met.
+Certified Laser Safety Officers (CLSO) ensure that compliance with all standards is being met.
 They can recommend appropriate laser safety eyewear and signage that warns that lasers are in use.
-Window coverings, such as laser shades, blinds, or shutters must be in place to prevent laser radiation from escaping through the glass.
+Window coverings, such as laser curtains, blinds, or shutters must be in place to prevent laser radiation from escaping through the glass.